 What’s The Best Fly Selection For Catching Fish In Winter?

 A trout’s diet in winter is mostly made up of aquatic insects and aquatic worms which means most of your tactics are going to involve some nymph fly fishing with a weighted fly and a strike indicator too.
 Trout will take the fly so subtly in winter that without a strike indicator, you’re going to miss a lot of fish.

-The flies you want to have in your box include prince nymph, copper john, Perdigon nymph, Girdle Bug, and the ever-faithful woolly bugger.
+The flies you want to have in your box include prince nymph pattern, copper john fly pattern, Perdigon nymph, Girdle Bug, and the ever-faithful woolly bugger.
 All of these winter trout flies work great as a point fly in a larger size of 8-12 and as a dropper with small flies in sizes 16-20.

 You should also think about what insect hatches come off the river in spring, as these are the bugs being washed past the trout during the winter, and pick a fly pattern to match.
 Is there a prolific salmon fly or caddis fly hatch in spring?
 If so, you should be fishing a stonefly nymph pattern and caddis nymph.